first-coding/data-analyze/README.md

 Therefore,there will be some defects in the recommendation based on the collaborative filtering algorithm

-By the way,the previous analysis is relatively simple,so skip to the following for the full analysis
+By the way,the previous analysis is relatively simple,so you can skip to the back to see the full analysis